crimsonshade/crimsonshade/README.md

 Hello there! <img width="15" src="media/hi.gif" /> My name is Crimsonshade, but feel free to call me Erik ^^ I'm 23 years old I'm a self taught game developer from Austria!

 Currently I'm studying **Applied Computer Science** at my local university!
-My plan is to learn *Software engineering* at uni and *game development* by my self, by participating on GameJam, or some small projects on my own!
+My plan is to learn *Software engineering* at uni and *game development* by my self, by participating on GameJams, or some small projects on my own!

 ---